Professor and Graphic Design Program Chair

 The Graphic Design Review Committee will evaluate the student’s portfolio and written statement in terms of the individual student’s skills, artistic perception, conceptualization, and professionalism.
 Upon successful admission by portfolio review, the student will be required to purchase a laptop computer that meets minimum laptop requirements.

 All required coursework must be completed with a grade of C or better.
 In the event a grade of D or F is received in any required course in the major, a review is required for continuance in the program.
 Based on the outcome of this review, a student may be required to repeat the course or not allowed to continue in the program.
 Students receiving a second D or F will be reviewed for continuance in the program.
 Similarly, a student receiving two or more grades of C in required classes may be reviewed for continuance in the program.

 The Graphic Design (GDES) Program maintains the right to limit transfer enrollment based on available resources.
-On-and off-campus transfer students must file a PGDE Transfer Application form (spring 2014) / PGDE Transfer Application form (fall 2014) and meet criteria listed in the application with the CADC Office of Student Services no later than the posted deadline.
+On-and off-campus transfer students must file a PGDE Transfer Application form (fall 2015) / PGDE Transfer Application form (spring 2016) and meet criteria listed in the application with the CADC Office of Student Services no later than the posted deadline.

 A student must have a minimum cumulative unadjusted GPA of 2.8 (on a 4.0 scale) on all collegiate work attempted and will be accepted on a space-available basis as determined by the school head.

 On and off campus transfer applicants must meet criteria listed in the “Academic Policies” section of the Auburn University Bulletin.
 The application packet includes an application form, statement of intent, and official transcripts from all schools attended.
 A portfolio is required for consideration of transfer credit for any studio classes taken.
 Applicants must be admitted to Auburn University at the time of application.